syncfusion-content/maui-docs/MAUI/Busy-Indicator/Getting-Started.md

 ![Getting Started](Images/GettingStarted/CircularMaterial.gif)

+You can find the complete getting started sample of .NET MAUI Busy Indicator from this [link.](https://github.com/SyncfusionExamples/maui-busyindicator-samples)

 N> You can refer to our [.NET MAUI Busy Indicator](https://www.syncfusion.com/maui-controls/maui-busy-indicator) feature tour page for its groundbreaking feature representations.
-You can also explore our [.NET MAUI Busy Indicator Example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/BusyIndicator/SampleBrowser.Maui.BusyIndicator/Samples/BusyIndicator) that shows you how to render the Busy Indicator in .NET MAUI.
+You can also explore our [.NET MAUI Busy Indicator Example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/BusyIndicator) that shows you how to render the Busy Indicator in .NET MAUI.